oguzgelal/reclare/docs/concepts/Situations.md

 }
 ```

 Let's say `decrement` event is broadcasted when the state is `{ counter: 1 }`.
-Two of the declarations above will get triggered, and Reclare will make sure both of their situation functions receives the state `{ counter: 1 }`.
+Two of the declarations above will get triggered, and Reclare will make sure both of their `when` functions receives the state `{ counter: 1 }`.
 First one will hold, its reducer will be queued.
 Second one will not hold, and it will not be invoked.
 Then the queued reducer will executed and transform the state into `{ state: 0 }`.
 Now let's see what happens if we checked the conditions imperatively:

 ```javascript
 // bad example, don't do this